wagnerp4/m3sgg/docs/contributing.rst

 Contributing
 ============

-We welcome contributions to DLHM VidSGG!
+We welcome contributions to M3SGG!
 This guide explains how to contribute to the project.

 Getting Started
 ---------------